COVID 19 Resources

-Members can continue to access their money in an assortment of methods such as ATMs, drive-thrus, debit/credit cards, online and mobile banking, mobile wallets, and more.
+Members can continue to access their money in an assortment of methods such as ATMs, drive-thrus, debit/credit cards, online and mobile banking, mobile wallets, and in person at our branches.
 Thank you for your trust and loyalty, we are here to help make your financial transactions continue to run smoothly during this uncertain time.
 Our drive-thru windows at all branches are available 8:30 a.m.-5:30 p.m., Monday-Friday.
-Every branch also has a night deposit drop, which is a great way to drop off deposits and payments.
+Every branch also has a night deposit drop, which is a great no-contact way to drop off deposits and payments.

 We encourage you to communicate with us through our online channels on our website.
 It’s easy, convenient.
 In addition, online applications are available for a number of financial products such as applying for a mortgage or a home equity line of credit, opening a credit card, or applying for an auto loan.

-Tired of waiting in the drive-thru?
+Tired of waiting in line?
 Most transactions can be done from the comfort of your home with State ECU Mobile Banking.
 Here are three simple steps to easily get mobile banking up and running:

 - Download & launch State ECU NM Mobile Banking